Last updated on September 19, 2025

 Insufficient Watering

-Transplanted roses often endure water stress during dry spells or watering schedule inconsistencies, which is normal.
+Transplanted roses often endure water stress during dry spells or inconsistent watering schedules, which is normal.
 Roses that have just been planted will need more watering until they are established.
 Ensure you water your roses every 2-3 days until they are based, then reduce to once a week in cool weather and twice a week during hot and dry periods, depending on whether the soil is too dry.

 Overwatering and Root Rot